-The Diver Detail screen (Figure 52) provides a large view of data for a single diver.
+The Diver Detail screen (Figure 45) provides a large view of data for a single diver.
 Clicking on the various gauges and graphs will toggle the units (Bar vs. PSI, Ft. vs. Meters, Fahrenheit vs. Celsius).
-The large blue arrows at the sides of the screen allow the Dive Master to traverse the list of all divers.
+The large blue arrows allow the Dive Master to traverse the list of all divers.

-Figure 52: Diver Details Screen
+Figure 45: Diver Details Screen